-In the time it takes for an overdose to become fatal, it is possible to reverse the respiratory depression and other effects of opioids through respiratory support and administration of the opioid antagonist naloxone.
-17 Naloxone is approved by the FDA and has been used for decades to reverse overdose and resuscitate individuals who have overdosed on opioids.
-The routes of administration for naloxone are intravenous, intranasal, intramuscular, and subcutaneous.
+In the time it takes for an overdose to become fatal, it is possible to reverse the respiratory depression and other effects of opioids through respiratory support and administration of the opioid antagonist naloxone [13].
+Naloxone is approved by the FDA and has been used for decades to reverse overdose and resuscitate individuals who have overdosed on opioids.
+Naloxone is available as a kit that can be put together from prescribed naloxone and syringes or a prescription for an FDA-approved naloxone delivery device (e.g.: Evzio® Auto Injector).

-The safety profile of naloxone is remarkably high, especially when used in low doses and titrated to effect.^{6,17} If given to individuals who are not opioid-intoxicated or opioid-dependent, naloxone produces no clinical effects, even at high doses.
+The safety profile of naloxone is remarkably high, especially when used in low doses and titrated to effect [4,13].
+If given to individuals who are not opioid-intoxicated or opioid-dependent, naloxone produces no clinical effects, even at high doses.
 Moreover, while rapid opioid withdrawal in tolerant patients may be unpleasant, it is not typically life-threatening.

-Naloxone should be part of an overall approach to known or suspected opioid overdose that incorporates the steps below.
+Naloxone should be part of an overall approach to known or suspected opioid overdose that incorporates the following steps.

 RECOGNIZE THE SIGNS OF OVERDOSE.
 An opioid overdose requires rapid diagnosis.
-The most common signs of overdose include2:
+The most common signs of overdose include [2]:

-- Extreme sleepiness, inability to awaken verbally or upon sternal rub.
+- Extreme sleepiness inability to awaken verbally or upon sternal rub

-- Breathing problems that can range from slow to shallow breathing in a patient who cannot be awakened.
+- Breathing problems can range from slow to shallow breathing in a patient that cannot be awakened

-- Fingernails or lips turning blue/purple.
+- Fingernails or lips turning blue/purple

-- Extremely small "pinpoint" pupils.
+- Extremely small pupils "pinpoint pupils"

-- Slow heartbeat and/or low blood pressure.
+- Slow heartbeat and/or low blood pressure

-Signs of OVERMEDICATION, which may progress to overdose, include2:
+Signs of OVERMEDICATION, which may progress to overdose, include [2]:

-- Unusual sleepiness, drowsiness, or difficulty staying awake despite loud verbal stimulus or vigorous sternal rub. - Mental confusion, slurred speech, intoxicated behavior. - Slow or shallow breathing. - Pinpoint (small) pupils; normal size pupils does not exclude opioid overdose. - Slow heartbeat, low blood pressure. - Difficulty waking the person from sleep.
+- Unusual sleepiness, drowsiness, or difficulty staying awake despite loud verbal stimulus or vigorous sternal rub - Mental confusion, slurred speech, intoxicated behavior - Slow or shallow breathing - Pinpoint (small) pupils; normal size pupils does not exclude opioid overdose - Slow heartbeat, low blood pressure - Difficulty waking the person from sleep.

 Because opioids depress respiratory function and breathing, one telltale sign of an individual in a critical medical state is the "death rattle."
-This is an exhaled breath with a very distinct, labored sound coming from the throat.
-It indicates that emergency resuscitation is needed immediately.26
+Often mistaken for snoring, the "death rattle" is an exhaled breath with a very distinct, labored sound coming from the throat.
+It indicates that emergency resuscitation is needed immediately [4].

 SUPPORT RESPIRATION.

-Supporting respiration is the single most important intervention for opioid overdose and may be lifesaving on its own.
-Ideally, individuals who are experiencing opioid overdose should be ventilated with oxygen before naloxone is administered to reduce the risk of acute lung injury.^{2,6} In situations where oxygen is not available, rescue breathing can be very effective in supporting respiration until naloxone becomes available.27 Rescue breathing involves the following steps:
+Supporting respiration is the single most important intervention for opioid overdose and may be life-saving on its own.
+Ideally, individuals who are experiencing opioid overdose should be ventilated with 100% oxygen before naloxone is administered to reduce the risk of acute lung injury [2,4].
+In situations where 100% oxygen is not available, rescue breathing can be very effective in supporting respiration [4].
+Rescue breathing involves the following steps:

-- Verify that the airway is clear. - With one hand on the patient's chin, tilt the head back and pinch the nose closed. - Place your mouth over the patient's mouth to make a seal and give 2 slow breaths (the patient's chest should rise, but not the stomach). - Follow up with 1 breath every 5 seconds.
+- Verify that the airway is clear. - With one hand on the patient's chin, tilt the head back and pinch the nose closed. - Place your mouth over the patient's mouth to make a seal and give 2 slow breaths (the patient's chest should rise, but not the stomach). - Follow up with one breath every 5 seconds.

 ADMINISTER NALOXONE.
 Naloxone competitively binds opioid receptors and is the antagonist of choice for the reversal of acute opioid toxicity.
-Any patient who presents with signs of opioid overdose, or when this is suspected, should be administered naloxone.9 Naloxone can be given intranasally intramuscularly, subcutaneously, or by intravenous injection.^{9,17,18}
+It should be given to any patient who presents with signs of opioid overdose, or when overdose is suspected [4].
+Naloxone can be given by intramuscular, subcutaneous or intravenous injection every 2 to 3 minutes [4, 13-14].